Dead at the Na Torta Viewpoint in Valldemossa: What's Missing in Tramuntana Search Operations?

 What is often missing in public debate

 After a discovery the sad news is usually reported quickly, but the organizational lessons are rarely discussed.
 There is little debate about whether municipalities need warning signs at steep sections, whether hiking trails should be checked regularly, or whether there should be a central reporting office to coordinate inquiries from laypeople.
-The topic of personal emergency equipment — mobile phone, power bank, whistle, simple SOS beacon — is also taken far too rarely seriously.
+The topic of personal emergency equipment — mobile phone, power bank, whistle, simple SOS beacon — is also taken far too rarely seriously; readers can consult a guide to personal locator beacons for how such devices work.

 Everyday scene from Valldemossa